IntelLabs/ParallelAccelerator.jl/README.md

 non-determinism.
-Since `runStencil` does not impose a fixed buffer rotation order, all arrays that need to be relatively indexed can be specified as input buffers (just don't rotate them in the return sequence), and there can be mulitple output buffers too.
+Since `runStencil` does not impose a fixed buffer rotation order, all arrays that need to be relatively indexed can be specified as input buffers (just don't rotate them in the return sequence), and there can be multiple output buffers too.
 Finally, the call to `runStencil` does not have any return value, and inputs are rotated for `iteration - 1` times.

 ParallelAccelerator exports a naive Julia implementation of `runStencil` that